eProsima/Micro-CDR/README.md

 ```c
 uint32_t ucdr_buffer_alignment(const ucdrBuffer* ub, const uint32_t data_size);
 ```
-Returns the aligment necessary to serialize/deserialize a type with `data_size` size into the `ucdrBuffer` given.
+Returns the alignment necessary to serialize/deserialize a type with `data_size` size into the `ucdrBuffer` given.

 - `ub`: the `ucdrBuffer` struct to ask the alignment.
 - `data_size`: the bytes of the data that you are asking for.